Jay-iguez/web-module-project-reducer/Understanding-Questions.md

 1. It's onClick is then invoked which passes it's synthetic event object to 'eventHandler' found in AppJS, which is the function that was passed as the 'onClick' for '1'.

-2. Within 'eventHandler', it invokes the dispatch function or in my code's case 'calculatorValueDispatch' - which then invokes 'addOne' inside of itself.
+2. Within 'eventHandler', it invokes the dispatch function or in my code's case 'calculatorValueDispatch' - which then as a result of being called inside of it, 'addOne' is then called or invoked.

 3. Within 'addOne', it returns an action object with the type 'ACTIONS.ADD_ONE' but no payload.
 This inturn becomes the argument sent to the dispatch function 'calculatorValueDispatch'